Why is visualizing your company’s future so important? It’s just images in your head. It can’t do anything, right? That’s where you’re wrong.

 If you watched any of the 2010 Winter Olympics in Vancouver, you may have seen the American downhill skier Lindsey Vonn and her pre-race routine.
 She would stand there, close her eyes, bob her head back and forth, and wave her hands in front of her face.
 In other words, she looked like someone who was having a great time at their favorite musician’s concert.
 What was actually happening was even better…

-In actuality, Vonn was visualizing the run in her head—picturing herself carving the turns, tucking on the flats and sticking the jumps.
-And the two medals she won (including gold) are solid, shiny proof that visualizing works.
+In actuality, when Vonn was bobbing her head and waving her hands in her pre-race routine she was visualizing the run in her head.
+She was picturing herself carving the turns, tucking on the flats, and sticking the jumps.
+The two medals she won (including a gold) are solid, shiny proof that visualizing works.

-It’s a major part of creating what I call your Vivid Vision (a 3-4 page document of what your company will look like in three years).
-It’s an essential exercise I encourage every young, ambitious business owner, CEO, or COO, that I work with through coaching or the COO Alliance to undertake.
+Visualizing your company’s future is a major part of creating your Vivid Vision (a 3-4 page document of what your company will look like in three years).
+It’s an essential exercise every young, ambitious business owner, CEO, or COO should undertake to ensure their company’s future success.

-Then, while you are “there”, take note of as many details as you can:
+While your eyes are closed and your company’s future is on your mind, take note of as many details as you can.

-- Who does the office look like?
-Is it open concept?
+- What does the office look like?
+Is it an open concept?
 A cubicle farm?